brian32768/react-bootstrap-test/README.md

 Then I moved on to chapter 11 of "React and React Native".

+The app is for a fictitious company called the Pigeon Messenger Service.

 In this project,
 I added more React code,
 I added code to do a fetch from a remote server, and I'm adding some glitzy Bootstrap 4 components.

+## Map components

+I added some mocked components to test passing values between parent and child components.

+An OpenLayers "Map" has a bunch of things nested inside it, including Layers and Controls.
+A Layer (parent) has one Source (child) but the Layer has to call setSource with the source as a parameter.
+So I wrote some code here to simulate this.

 ## Bootstrap 4 via reactstrap